-Fills waterward of OHWM should be allowed only when necessary to facilitate water-dependent and/or public access uses, cleanup and disposal of contaminated sediments, consistent with this Master Program.
+Fills waterward of OHWM should be allowed only when necessary to facilitate water-dependent and/or public access uses, flood hazard reduction, cleanup and disposal of contaminated sediments, consistent with this Master Program.

 - 3. Regulations - a.
 Fill waterward of OHWM may be permitted only when necessary to support: - i.
 A water-dependent use or public access permitted by this Master Program; - ii.
-It involves cleanup and disposal of contaminated sediments as part of an interagency environmental cleanup plan; - iii.
-Disposal of dredged material considered suitable under, and conducted in accordance with the dredged material management program of the Department of Natural Resources;
+It involves cleanup and disposal of contaminated sediments as part of an interagency environmental cleanup plan;

-- iv.
+- iii.
+Disposal of dredged material considered suitable under, and conducted in accordance with the dredged material management program of the Department of Natural Resources or U.S. Army Corps of Engineers; - iv.
 In conjunction with a bridge or navigational structure for which there is a demonstrated public need and where no feasible upland sites, design solutions, or routes exist; or - v.
-As part of an approved shoreline restoration or enhancement project. - b.
+As part of an approved shoreline restoration or enhancement project. - vi.
+Flood hazard reduction including, but not limited to, maintenance and repair of dikes and levees. - b.
 Fills are prohibited in floodways, except when approved by Conditional Use Permit and where required in conjunction with a proposed water-dependent or other use, specified in regulation 'a' above. - c.
 Fills shall be located, designed, and constructed to protect shoreline ecological functions and ecosystem-wide processes, including channel migration. - d.
 Fills landward of the OHWM shall be allowed as part of the maintenance and repair of dikes, levees, revetments, and other flood risk reduction structures consistent with CDID #1 and the City of Longview Municipal Code.
 Fill for new and expanded flood risk reduction structures must be consistent with the requirements in WAC 173-26-221(3)(c)(ii).
 This includes the requirement that new structural flood hazard reduction measures in shoreline jurisdiction are allowed only when it can be demonstrated by a scientific and engineering analysis that they are necessary to protect existing development, that nonstructural measures are not feasible, that impacts on ecological functions and priority species and habitats can be successfully mitigated so as to assure no net loss, and that appropriate vegetation conservation actions are undertaken. - e.
 Environmental cleanup action involving excavation/fill, as part of an interagency environmental cleanup plan, as authorized by the Department of Community and Economic Development, may be permitted. - f.
-A shoreline conditional use permit is required for fill in the Aquatic and Urban Conservancy shoreline environments.
+A Shoreline Conditional Use Permit is required for fill in the Aquatic and Urban Conservancy shoreline environments.